citrix/terraform-provider-citrixitm/USING_DOCKER.md

     replace github.com/cedexis/go-itm => /go-itm

 Now any changes you make to either the Terraform provider or the go-itm library code on the Docker host will be reflected when you perform development and testing activities within the container, as described earlier in this document.

+### Coordinating update of go.mod and building the Docker image

+One important gotcha is that the Docker image needs to be built *before* you add the `replace` directive to go.mod as described above.
+In other words, run `make docker-build` first, then update go.mod on the Docker host.